mnagy94/jexer/README.md

     viewer](/examples/JexerImageViewer.java) in less than 350 lines of code.

+  * A [prototype Xterm video player (using JavaCV to decode video frames)](/examples/XtermVideoPlayer.java) in less than 200 lines of code.

 jexer.demos contains official demos showing all of the existing UI controls.
 The demos can be run as follows: